Suspected suicide bomber attacks Kazakh oil city

-ALMATY Two blasts ripped through the oil hub city of Atyrau in western Kazakhstan Monday, killing a suspected suicide bomber but causing little damage.
+ALMATY Two blasts ripped through the oil hub city of Atyrau in western Kazakhstan on Monday, prosecutors said, killing one man described by media as a suicide bomber.

-No one else was hurt in the attacks, which began just before 9 a.m. local time (4:00 a.m.
-British time) with a blast near an administrative building in the Caspian port city, about 2,500 km (1,553 miles) west of the Kazakh capital Astana.
+No one else was hurt in the attacks, which began just before 9 a.m. local time (0400 GMT) with a blast near an administrative building in the Caspian port city, about 2,500 km (1,553 miles) west of the Kazakh capital Astana.

 An hour later there was a large blast near the offices of the city's prosecutors, police and national safety committee, regional prosecutors said.